 Parents/guardians should say good bye to their child at the entry point of the building and staff should be escorting children to their classroom

-If a parent must enter the building to drop off or pick up their child they must pass the health screening, be wearing a mask, and sign in/out on the Visitor’s Log
+If a parent must enter the building to drop off or pick up their child they must pass the health screening, wear a mask, and sign in/out on the Visitor’s Log

-All meals and snacks will be pre-plated and served to children by staff members following sanitation practices
+All snacks will be pre-plated and served to children by staff members following sanitation practices

 School districts are creating remote learning schedules and facilitating virtual engagements between teachers and students.
 Check with your school district for more information on engagement opportunities.